From Early Intervention (STEP) to Domestic Violence Perpetrator Programmes

 Delivered in collaboration with local police forces

 Change Plus is a 2 day domestic abuse awareness course.
-It aims to enable perpetrators of abuse to recognise their behaviour is abusive, and give them tools and techniques to control and change that behaviour.
+It aims to enable perpetrators of abuse to recognise their behaviour is abusive.

 - reducing the reoccurrence of domestic abuse in the future